kba/hocr-spec/1.2/spec.md

 `bbox x0 y0 x1 y1`

+The `bbox` - short for "bounding box" - of an element is a rectangular box around this element, which is defined by the upper-left corner (x0, y0) and the lower-right corner (x1, y1).

-The bounding box of the element relative to the document image
+  * the values are with reference to the the top-left corner of the document image and measured in pixels
+  * the order of the values are `x0 y0 x1 y1` = "left top right bottom"
   * use `x_bboxes` below for character bounding boxes
   * do not use `bbox` unless the bounding box of the layout component is, in fact, rectangular